xefiji/goSSE/README.md

 - copy the repo's files to your `$GOPATH/src/sse`
 - run `go install` and execute compiled bin: `sse`

+A small demo of implementation can be reached on `http://localhost` (at the port you specified in `.env`)

 # Consume

 From the front end, feel free to use https://github.com/xefiji/tinyClientSSE if needed.